johnwaghorn/configuration/oh_my_zsh/oh_my_zsh.md

-# Oh My Zsh
+# Oh My Zsh!

-Oh my zsh is a popular zsh configuration framework.
+Oh My Zsh! is a popular zsh configuration framework.
 It comes with a lot of plugins and themes.
-The starship prompt is a fast and customizable prompt that can be used with Oh My Zsh.
-This is a simple setup guide for Oh My Zsh with the starship prompt.
+The starship prompt is a fast and customizable prompt that can be used with Oh My Zsh!.
+This is a simple setup guide for Oh My Zsh! with the starship prompt.

-## Prerequisites
+To follow this guide please follow the steps below in order.

-### Install Zsh
+## Install Zsh

 On Ubuntu